juju/docs/src/en/charms-deploying.md

 You can configure more complex networks using [spaces](./network-spaces.html).
 This also permits the use of `--bind` to specify which network space individual charm endpoints should use.
 When you bind, the endpoint(s) of the charm will have IP addresses from subnets that are part of the specified space.
+Create your space first before deploying a charm that attempts to use it.

 When `--bind` is not used, all endpoints will use the host machine's preferred private address, which you can see using `unit-get private-address`.

-Create your space before deploying a charm that attempts to use it.

 To deploy mysql while binding the "db" endpoint to an address that is part of the "database" space: